This started as a note for an Around the Web, but has grown … so it will stand on its own.

 UPDATE: O Primitivo has data for 162 countries and a better chart.
 Here it is – click to enlarge:

 If anything, diabetes incidence goes down as rice consumption increases.
 Countries with the highest white rice consumption, such as Thailand, the Philippines, Indonesia, and Bangladesh, have very low rates of diabetes.
 The outlier with 20% diabetes prevalence is the United Arab Emirates.

 - Something entirely unrelated to white rice causes metabolic syndrome.
 Possibly, the something which causes metabolic syndrome is dietary and is displaced from the diet by rice consumption, thus countries with higher rice consumption have lower incidence of metabolic syndrome.

-- Therefore, the fraction of those with metabolic syndrome diagnosed as diabetic will increase as their carb consumption increases.
+- Therefore, the fraction of those diagnosed as diabetic (as opposed to pre-diabetic) will increase as their carb consumption increases.

 - In China and Japan, but not in the US and Australia, white rice consumption is a marker of carb consumption.
 So the fraction of those with metabolic syndrome diagnosed as diabetic will increase with white rice consumption in China and Japan, but will be uncorrelated with white rice consumption in the US and Australia.

 Thus, diabetes incidence may be lower in China and Japan (due to lower incidence of metabolic syndrome on Asian diets), but higher among Chinese and Japanese eating the most rice (due to higher rates of diagnosis on the blood sugar criterion).
 This explains all of the data and is biologically sound.